Posted on 11 December 2019, updated on 15 March 2023.

-Continuous Deployment consists of the automation of a series of steps that usually go as follows: test, build, release and deploy of an application.
+Continuous Deployment consists of the automation of a series of steps that usually go as follows: test, build, release, and deploy an application.
 This automated process can be triggered by a commit to a specific branch, or a tag on a repository, or manually.

 There are various Continuous Deployment tools, some SaaS such as AWS CodePipeline, others like Gitlab-CI which are self-hosted.
 In this article, we will use Google Cloud Build, the Google Cloud Platform integrated Continuous Deployment solution.
 Cloud Build natively integrates with the GCP environment and can be granted IAM roles to interact with your GKE cluster and Google Cloud Registry.